| |

 Conclusion

-Choose wet cat food with less than 6% carbohydrate.
+Choose wet cat foods with less than 6% carbs to better manage diabetes and improve remission chances.